Azure/azure-sdk-for-js/samples/frameworks/react-native-expo/ts/messaging/README.md

 yarn add --dev babel-plugin-inline-dotenv @babel/plugin-proposal-async-generator-functions
 ```

-Then add the following into `babel.config.js` to enable the plugin
+Then add the following into `babel.config.js` to enable the plugins

 ```diff
     presets: ["babel-preset-expo"],